MelodyNwaonusuru/Retail_Project/README.md

 <img width="1117" height="690" alt="Image" src="https://github.com/user-attachments/assets/259cffa5-dfb1-44d2-ac22-b8551a50b780" />

-Insight Deep Dive — Product Performance
+**Insight Deep Dive — Product Performance**

-Key Findings
+**Key Findings**

 1. Beauty leads across all commercial metrics, recording the highest revenue and gross profit among all five product categories, with performance trending consistently upward.
 This makes Beauty Smart Buy's most valuable and reliable product line.
 2. Electronics and Groceries present a profitability paradox — despite generating some of the highest revenue figures, both categories return disproportionately low gross profit, signalling significant margin pressure that requires urgent attention.
 3. Home & Living and Electronics carry the heaviest discount burden, receiving the highest discount allocations across the portfolio.
 This is directly counterproductive, as deeper discounting is eroding the very profit these categories could otherwise generate.
-4. Beauty and Fashion operate on the lowest marketing spend, yet both categories deliver strong commercial returns revealing a striking inverse relationship where higher marketing expenditure does not translate into higher revenue, and may in fact be inefficiently allocated across the remaining categories.
+4. Beauty and Fashion operate on the lowest marketing spend, yet both categories deliver strong commercial returns, revealing a striking inverse relationship where higher marketing expenditure does not translate into higher revenue, and may in fact be inefficiently allocated across the remaining categories.
 5. Electronics and Groceries dominate in units sold, recording the highest quantities across the product portfolio.
 Fashion and Beauty, by contrast, move the fewest units yet generate superior profit, underscoring that volume alone is not a reliable indicator of commercial value.

 <img width="1110" height="686" alt="Image" src="https://github.com/user-attachments/assets/f823d7a7-ce28-400e-9389-2ae022af7c09" />

-Insight Deep Dive — Regional Performance
+**Insight Deep Dive — Regional Performance**

-Key Findings
+**Key Findings**

 1. Lagos and Kano lead the business commercially, consistently generating the highest revenue and gross profit across all five regions establishing themselves as Smart Buy's two most critical and productive markets.
 2. Lagos and Kano also carry the highest discount allocations across all regions, raising an important question about whether the volume and revenue they generate is being achieved at the unnecessary cost of margin, and whether these results could be sustained with tighter discount discipline.